GNOME/gtk/docs/reference/gtk/running.md

 `threads`
 : Disable threads where possible

-`icon-nodes`
-: Disable the svg-to-node conversion for symbolic icons

 ### `GDK_GL_DISABLE`

 This variable can be set to a list of values, which cause GDK to